AnyDSL/MimIR/docs/phases.md

 [TOC]

-At a high level, a phase is a compiler transformation or analysis step that runs in isolation.
+At a high level, a phase is an isolated compiler transformation or analysis step.
-Phases are meant to do one thing at a time and to compose in a straightforward sequence.
+Phases are intended to do one thing at a time and to compose in a straightforward sequence.
 See also the [Rewriting Guide](@ref rewriting), since several phase families are built directly on top of [`Rewriter`](@ref mim::Rewriter).

 ## Overview